 Our graduates are prepared for professional careers or for graduate training in business or other areas.
 They have gone on to earn their MBAs, start their own companies and become successful executives in all sectors of business.

-Request information about the management major at George Fox University or apply now to begin your education at Oregon's Christian university, ranked as one of the top Christian colleges in the nation by Forbes.
+Request more information about the management major at George Fox University or schedule a visit to begin your education at Oregon's Christian university, ranked as one of the top Christian colleges in the nation by Forbes.

 While career paths in the field of management can vary greatly, most are projected to grow by 10 to 15 percent over the next 10 years, according to the Bureau of Labor Statistics.
 This growth will be fueled by many factors, including the wide variety of positions available to management majors, the expected retirement of many baby boomers currently in upper-management positions, and the opportunities presented by an ever-growing global marketplace.